AzuraCast/azuracast-docs/administration/docker.md

 # Using Non-standard Ports

+> In newer versions, you no longer need to manually do this; you can instead use the installer by answering "Yes" when prompted to customize settings.
+{.is-info}

 You may want to serve the AzuraCast web application itself on a different port, or host your radio station on a port that isn't within the default range AzuraCast serves (8000-8999).

 You can use a helper tool in the Docker Utility Script to easily change the ports used by AzuraCast: